Barki, Pakistan

 It is a centre of education for the border belt.
 Malik Meraj Khalid, former Caretaker Prime Minister of Pakistan and Speaker of the National Assembly of Pakistan, founded Anjuman Ikhwan-e-Islam in 1939 and later on Ikhwan school and college in the village.
 Later a separate degree college for boys was founded.

 In popular culture

-This village is mentioned in the 1999 Punjabi movie Shaheed-E-Mohabbat, which is based on the story of Boota and Zainab Singh.
+This village is mentioned in the 1999 Punjabi movie Shaheed-e-Mohabbat Boota Singh, which is based on the story of Boota and Zainab Singh.
 Zainab's family migrated to Burki after the independence of Pakistan in 1947.